Nissan NX: NX1600/NX2000 (North America)

 The NX1600 was based on the standard 1.6-litre third generation Sentra (engine code GA16DE), and the NX2000 was based on the 2.0 L SE-R model (engine code SR20DE).
 Most models were fitted with T-Tops, while the remainder were hardtops.
-Constructed in Japan, it was sold from 1991 to 1993 in the US (mainly competing with the Mazda MX-3, Isuzu Impulse, Toyota MR2, and Honda Civic Del Sol).
+Constructed in Japan, it was sold from 1991 to 1993 in the US (mainly competing with the Mazda MX-3, Isuzu Impulse, Toyota MR2, and Honda Civic del Sol).
 It was produced for a few more years for other countries.
 Its body was designed at NDI (Nissan Design International) in San Diego under the direction of NDI President Jerry Hirshberg, Blue Studio Chief Designer Allan Flowers, and staff designers Bruce Campbell and Doug Wilson.

-The NX2000 model included some mechanical improvements over its SE-R sibling in the form of larger brakes and more aggressive tires on wider 6" wheels (195/55VR-14 with 14x6" wheels vs. the 185/60HR-14 with 14x5.5" wheels and tires in the SE-R).
+The NX2000 model included some mechanical improvements over its SE-R sibling in the form of larger brakes and more aggressive tires on wider 6-inch wheels (195/55VR-14 with 14x6-inch wheels vs. the 185/60HR-14 with 14x5.5-inch wheels and tires in the SE-R).
 The NX2000 brakes are a common aftermarket upgrade for B13 Sentra SE-Rs.
 The NX2000 also had a center armrest, a larger two-core radiator, and slightly lower ride height compared to the SE-R. However, the T-top roof in the NX2000 along with the mechanical upgrades made it slightly heavier than the SE-R.

 The NX2000, with its light weight, stiff chassis, and limited-slip differential, was considered one of the best-handling front-wheel-drive cars of the time.
 In 1992, Road & Track magazine included the NX2000 in a test of the world's best-handling cars against such competition as the Acura NSX, Porsche 911, Nissan 300ZX, Mazda Miata, and Lotus Elan.